Skip to main content

 3. Contribute to your TFSA

-4. Invest via a taxable account
+4. Invest through a taxable (non-registered) account

 While the tax advantages of an RRSP or a TFSA are very tempting, investing in a taxable brokerage account also has its advantages.
 Capital gains are taxed at a favorable rate, so it can make sense to hold investments that are likely to generate sizable capital gains in these accounts while holding income generating investments in an RRSP or TFSA.